jwhite37/csc253Midterm/README.md

-A 5 Minute Tutorial on Python Function Calls
+A Tutorial on Python Function Calls
 =====
 This tutorial gives you a quick overview of how Python handles function calls.

-The python source we are going to examine is:
+The Python program we are going to examine is:
 ```python
 def add(x, y):
     return x + y

 print add(1,2)
 ```
-Correspoinding bytecode for the above source is:
+Corresponding bytecode for the above source is:
 ```
 python -m dis test.py
   1           0 LOAD_CONST               0 (<code object add at 0x6ffffe2fa30, file "test.py", line 1>)